klilly50/klilly50.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be presenting my work at the SIAM Nonlinear Waves and Coherent Structures Conference in Baltimore Maryland in June.
+I will be presenting my work at the SIAM Nonlinear Waves and Coherent Structures Conference in Baltimore, Maryland in June.